pabio/.github/CLA.md

 ## Representations

 You represent that, other than the Third Party Content and Third Party Rights identified by you in accordance with this Agreement, you are the sole author of your Contributions and are legally entitled to grant the foregoing licenses and waivers in respect of your Contributions.
-If your Contributions were created in the course of your employment with your past or present employer(s), you represent that such employer(s) has authorized you to make your Contributions on behalf of such employer(s) or such employer (s) has waived all of their right, title or interest in or to your Contributions.
+If your Contributions were created in the course of your employment with your past or present employer(s), you represent that such employer(s) has authorized you to make your Contributions on behalf of such employer(s) or such employer(s) has waived all of their right, title or interest in or to your Contributions.

 ## Disclaimer

-To the fullest extent permitted under applicable law, your Contributions are provided on an "asis" basis, without any warranties or conditions, express or implied, including, without limitation, any implied warranties or conditions of non-infringement, merchantability or fitness for a particular purpose.
+To the fullest extent permitted under applicable law, your Contributions are provided on an "as is" basis, without any warranties or conditions, express or implied, including, without limitation, any implied warranties or conditions of non-infringement, merchantability or fitness for a particular purpose.
 You are not required to provide support for your Contributions, except to the extent you desire to provide support.

 ## No Obligation

 You acknowledge that Koj is under no obligation to use or incorporate your Contributions into any of the Projects.
-The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Koj or its authorized delegates ..
+The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Koj or its authorized delegates.

 ## Disputes

-This Agreement shall be governed by and construed in accordance with the laws of the State of New York, United States of America, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of New York law.
-The parties hereby submit to venue in, and jurisdiction of the courts located in New York, New York for purposes relating to this Agreement.
+This Agreement shall be governed by and construed in accordance with the laws of Bern, Switzerland, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of Swiss law.
+The parties hereby submit to venue in, and jurisdiction of the courts located in Switzerland for purposes relating to this Agreement.
 In the event that any of the provisions of this Agreement shall be held by a court or other tribunal of competent jurisdiction to be unenforceable, the remaining portions hereof shall remain in full force and effect.

 ## Assignment